FrederickMih/Movie-Catalogue/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Movies Catalogue
+# Catalogue of Statistics

-Movies Catalogue is an app that allows you to search for your favorite movie.
+ Catalogue of Statistics is an app that allows you to search for your favorite movie.
 Users can search for his/her film by entering keywords on the search field or by filtering out films by categories(movies or series).
 Clicking on a movie image, display the details of the movie on another page.

 ##### How it looks